wix-incubator/bookings-list-sample-application/README.md

 * Filter the view by date and/or status
 * Update attendance and payments directly from this list.

 Use this repository as a code example to further build an app of your own, or install it on your store and use it out of the box.
+See [here](https://dev.wix.com/api/rest/wix-bookings) for the Bookings API documentation.

 ### Technology Stack